Angler-Studios/.github/profile/README.md

 - Sustainability: healthy working practices and small, sustainable scopes.

 ## Tech & platforms
-We primarily build with OpenGL and our own Game Engine, use Java and C# where appropriate, and ship across PC and consoles where it fits the game.
-We also maintain small open-source tools for level editing and workflow automation.
+We primarily build with Unity, use C# where appropriate, and ship across PC and consoles where it fits the game.

 ## Contribute & follow
 We welcome bug reports, playtesters, and creative collaboration.